What we fund

 - Engage in initiatives with the potential to dismantle racist systems

-- Work in communities historically disinvested—especially people of color and others experiencing systemic barriers—and connected to the people they serve
+- Work in communities experiencing historic disinvestment—especially people of color and others facing systemic barriers—and are proximate and connected to the people they serve

 - Use disruptive approaches to influence systems beyond individual organizations